Bichirs have long eel-like bodies that will add a peculiar appearance to your tank.

-They are peculiar looking fish that can breathe air.
+They are peculiar-looking fish that can breathe air.
 They have paired lungs which help gas exchange in poorly oxygenated environments.
-They have two small openings on the top of their head called spiracles which they breath through.
+They have two small openings on the top of their head called spiracles which they breathe through.

 Another peculiar characteristic is that you will see them walking around on the substrate of your tank.
 Yes, you read correctly, they can walk!
 They can use their pectoral fins and tail to move around.